OSGeo/gdal/doc/source/programs/gdal_raster_mosaic.rst

 .. option:: --bbox <xmin>,<ymin>,<xmax>,<ymax>

-    Set georeferenced extents of VRT file.
+    Set georeferenced extents of output file.
 The values must be expressed in georeferenced units.
-    If not specified, the extent of the VRT is the minimum bounding box of the set of source rasters.
+    If not specified, the extent of the output is the minimum bounding box of the set of source rasters.
-    Pixels within the extent of the VRT but not covered by a source raster will be read as valid pixels with a value of zero unless a NODATA value is specified using :option:`--vrtnodata` or an alpha mask band is added with :option:`--addalpha`.
+    Pixels within the extent of the output but not covered by a source raster will be read as valid pixels with a value of zero unless a NODATA value is specified using :option:`--dstnodata` or an alpha mask band is added with :option:`--addalpha`.

 .. option:: --target-aligned-pixels